Skip to Main Content

 • Promoting quality of life

-Some goals may extend to the well-being of the family and others including:
+Some care goals may extend to the well-being of the family and others including:

-• Knowing everything possible was done to care for your child
+• Knowing that everything possible is being done to care for the child

-• Helping your family cope with your child’s illness
+• Helping family members cope with the child’s illness

-• Assisting other children with the same disease
+• Assisting other children who have the same disease

-Discussing and developing goals as a family can help in making difficult decisions.
+Discussing goals as a family can help in making difficult decisions.
 Goals may change over the course of treatment.
-Having regular conversations with the care team regarding options and the family’s priorities for care can reduce stress and help in decision making.
+Having regular conversations with the care team about options and priorities can reduce stress and help in decision-making.

 Decisions may involve difficult conversations with your child.
-During treatment, many things are out of your child’s control.
-It is important to provide children with opportunities to have a voice and contribute to the decisions that affect their lives in age- and medically-appropriate ways.
+During treatment, many things are out of the child’s control.
+It is important to provide children with chances to have a voice and contribute to decisions in age- and medically-appropriate ways.
 Children who feel more power over their care may feel less anxious and be more likely to comply with treatment.

 When preparing for difficult conversations with your child:

-• Consider who should deliver information.
-Some children want to hear information directly from the care team or doctor, while others want their parents to communicate information to them.
-Parents may want to share information with their child and then let the child have a conversation with the care team or doctor.
+• Consider who should give the information: Some children want to hear information directly from the care team or doctor, while others want their family caregivers to communicate information to them.
+Parents may want to share information with their child first and then let the child talk with the care team or doctor.

-• Be honest.
-Children can often sense when adults are upset or are keeping things from them even if they do not seem to be paying attention.
+• Be honest: Children can often sense when adults are upset or keeping things from them even if they do not seem to be paying attention.
 When children know what to expect, they can cope better.

-• Encourage questions.
-A child may not ask questions because it is too emotional for the parents.
-However, scenarios in the child’s mind can often be scarier than the truth.
-Empower your child to ask questions, and be open to answer questions any time they come up.
+• Encourage questions: A child may not ask questions because they do not want to upset their parents or caregivers.
+But scenarios in your child’s mind may be scarier than the truth.
+Empower your child to ask questions.
+Be open to answer questions when they come up.

-• Consider how much your child can handle.
-Children may not be able to process all information at once.
-Answer questions as completely as possible, but give them space to digest news.
-Be clear and direct, but try not to overwhelm.
-Plan for repeated conversations.
+• Consider how much your child can handle: Children may not be able to process everything at once.
+Answer your child’s questions honestly.
+But give your child space to process news.
+Be clear and direct.
+But try not to overwhelm your child.
+Ask them how much they want to know at that moment.
+Plan for several discussions.

-• Acknowledge that emotions are OK.
-It can be scary for children to see their parents cry or be sad.
-Help your child understand that, while you may be upset at times, emotions are normal and expressing them is a good thing.
-This may encourage your child to be open about their own feelings.
+• Let your child know that emotions are OK: It can be scary for children to see their parents cry or be sad.
+Help your child to understand that you may be upset at times.
+Emotions are normal and expressing them is good for mental and physical health.
+This may encourage children to be open about their own feelings.

-• Be prepared for difficult questions.
-No matter how hard it is, try to give an honest answer.
-This will reaffirm trust and provide a sense of security.
-However, before providing an answer, ask more questions such as: “What were you thinking that led you to ask that question?”
+• Be prepared for difficult questions: No matter how hard it is, try to give an honest answer.
+But before you answer, ask more questions such as: “That is a very important question (or observation).
+What makes you ask?”
+“What were you thinking that led you to ask that question?”
 “What do you think?”
 “Do you think that you are dying/are going to die?
 If so, what makes you think that?”
 “How do you feel about that?”
-By asking questions and giving your child a chance to express thoughts and feelings, you will get a better sense of how to respond.
+By asking questions and giving your child a chance to express thoughts and feelings, you will know better how to respond.

-Care team resources that can help include palliative care, child life, psychology, social work, and spiritual care.
-Your nursing team may also provide important insights on children’s concerns and feelings that they might try to hide from parents.
+Care team members who can help include palliative care, child life, psychology, social work, and spiritual care.
+Your nursing team may also give important insights on concerns and feelings that your child might try to hide from you.

 Addressing family conflict